meta-llama/llama-stack/docs/source/distributions/self_hosted_distro/remote-vllm.md

 In the following sections, we'll use AMD, NVIDIA or Intel GPUs to serve as hardware accelerators for the vLLM server, which acts as both the LLM inference provider and the safety provider.
 Note that vLLM also [supports many other hardware accelerators](https://docs.vllm.ai/en/latest/getting_started/installation.html) and that we only use GPUs here for demonstration purposes.
+Note that if you run into issues, you can include the environment variable `--env VLLM_DEBUG_LOG_API_SERVER_RESPONSE=true` (available in vLLM v0.8.3 and above) in the `docker run` command to enable log response from API server for debugging.

 ### Setting up vLLM server on AMD GPU